Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis

 \section{Validation of the model}

-It is now clear that MESA provides a recursive formula for computing the coefficients $a_k$ in Eq.~(\ref{eq:MESApsd}).
+MESA provides a recursive formula for computing the coefficients $a_k$ in Eq.~(\ref{eq:MESApsd}).
 The number $M$ of such coefficients is equivalent to the maximum order of the autocorrelation $\bar{r}_m$ considered.
 In an ideal scenario, this would be equal to the number of points the autocorrelation is computed at (equivalent to the length of data considered).
 However, the computation of high order coefficients of the autocorrelation is unstable and for high enough $m$, as the estimation for $\bar{r}_m$ shows a very high variance, broadly scaling as $\sim \left(\sqrt{M - m}\right)^{-1}$.

 It is then clear that the choice of the number of samples of the discrete autocorrelation to consider is important: on the one hand it is advisable to include as much knowledge of the autocorrelation as possible, leading to include all the known $\bar{r}_m$; on the other hand, including values of the autocorrelation that are not reliably estimated, can be counterproductive.
 The order $M$ of the autocorrelation to be considered (or, equivalently, the order $M$ of the underlying autoregressive process) is the only tuning parameter of MESA and a careful balance between these two necessities must be made when applying the algorithm.